CambridgeDH/CDH-cookbook/beginner/python/lesson6-further-loops-and-conditionals.md

 for patient in patients:
     print('Hello', patient)
 ```
 As should be familiar by now, 'patients' is our list of names.
 The loop identifies this list, and for each element ('patient') in the list, it prints a greeting.
 Note that we could call this anything, say, 'for unicorn in patients...print ("hello", unicorn)'.
 The word 'patient' (or unicorn) in this code is a placeholder for the elements in the list.
+In other words, the template is: 'for each element in the list of elements, print it'.

-**The for loop operates by this logic: for each thing in a category, do x** We do not need to tell the loop to stop running; when it has reached the end of the items in the category, it stops.
+**Therefore, the for loop operates by this logic: for each thing in a category, do x** We do not need to tell the loop to stop running; when it has reached the end of the items in the category, it stops.
 It is the simplest loop in Python.

 [Back to table of contents](#contents)

-## The 'While Loop'
+## The While Loop
 The next kind of loop that we encounter in Python is called the 'while' loop.
 It is slightly more complex than the for loop.
 It is meant to run the code *while* some condition is true, and to stop running when that condition changes.
-The basic abstract anatomy of a while loop is:
+The basic anatomy of a while loop is:

 ```python
 while condition holds:
     perform task
 ```
 Now obviously we cannot run this code.
 'Condition holds' and 'task' have not been defined.
-However, it is clear how the loop operates.
+However this is the essential structure of the while loop.
 It is important to note that if the condition we state does not have an end point, the loop will run **forever** (or until your computer dies).
-Let's look at a real 'while loop' in action:
+Let's look at a real 'while loop':

 ```python
 animals = ['jaguar', 'wolf', 'unicorn']